 The world is on information overload.

-You can turn the TV on or turn on your computer 24 hours a day and find new information about almost any topic you can imagine.
+You can turn the TV or computer 24 hours a day and find new information about almost any topic.

 Because of this, it’s natural that you’re going to find a lot of different opinions out there that may or may not be based on fact.